Standard tent stakes that come bundled with tents and sunshades are not the best tent stakes in the world – fact.

 The bright orange color is garish to say they least but their great visibility makes them really easy to spot in all colors of beach sand.
 And the 6 extra holes in the blade mean you can rig them a bunch of different ways.

 The aluminum alloy is quite soft which means if you use them in compacted ground they are likely to bend.
-They really are only intended for use in sand, snow or really loose soil.
-It also means that, while you can use a mallet, you'd want to use a really soft touch.
+They really are only intended for use in sand, snow or really soft soil.
+It also means that, while you can use a mallet, you’d want to use a really soft touch.

 As you might expect they are extremely large and bulky, which is exactly what you need for locking down a beach canopy.
 But they are exactly what you don’t need on your average trip (coastal thru hikes and arctic expeditions excepted).